 After a few months of riding by various BikeRadar testers, we feel the Garmin Vector system is an excellent power meter solution, with only a few caveats.

 On the positive side, it measures power quickly and accurately — right on track with SRM numbers — and it delivers a wealth of data to a Garmin Edge or any other ANT+ head unit.
 Unlike most other power meters on the market today, the Vector doesn’t limit you to a particular crank or wheel.
 On the negative side, the system is expensive, requires you to use Look Keo-style pedals and cleats, and includes unsightly 'pods' that dangle off the cranks.
+As of August 2014, we have broken two pods in installation or travel.

 After a relatively easy installation (more on that below), you can be up and riding with standard power readouts as well as the somewhat novel left/right balance metric.